vrandall66/front-end-submissions-public/1705/mod-4/palette-picker/David_Becker_Palette_Picker.md

 * Don't forget to always have a `.catch` for every [.then](https://github.com/davidbecker6081/PalettePicker/blob/master/db/seeds/test/test.js#L55)

 * What is this sad, empty [else](https://github.com/davidbecker6081/PalettePicker/blob/add-comments-server/server.js#L41-L43) statement?

+* The indentation in your code is really all over the place and makes it very difficult to read.
+I would strongly recommend using 2-space indents and making that a rule in your linting configuration to clean this up.

 ## Workflow